5.5 Risk, Withdrawal, and Immediate Needs Screening

 Key Takeaways

-• Exam traps often minimize withdrawal or safety because the client appears calm or denies needing help.
+• CADC candidates must know when to refer for medical or crisis evaluation; exam traps minimize risk because the client appears calm or denies needing help.

-Screening is not complete until immediate risk is considered.
-The ADC blueprint includes intoxication, overdose, withdrawal, physiological and psychological effects, co-occurring mental health and medical conditions, and immediate needs.
+The ADC blueprint includes intoxication, overdose, withdrawal, physiological and psychological effects, co-occurring mental-health and medical conditions, and immediate needs.
 A counselor who misses urgent risk may choose an unsafe level of care even if the rest of the interview sounds thorough.
+Immediate needs are conditions requiring action before routine assessment continues: severe intoxication, possible overdose, dangerous withdrawal, suicidal or homicidal ideation, psychosis, domestic violence, unsafe housing, pregnancy complications, uncontrolled medical symptoms, child-safety concerns, or inability to meet basic needs.

 Risk AreaScreening FocusPossible CADC Action

-OverdoseOpioids, sedatives, polysubstance use, prior overdoseEmergency response, harm-reduction education, referral
+OverdoseOpioids, sedatives, polysubstance use, prior overdoseEmergency response, naloxone education, referral

-Suicide or violenceIdeation, plan, intent, means, protective factorsCrisis protocol and supervision or emergency help
+Suicide or violenceIdeation, plan, intent, means, protective factorsCrisis protocol, supervision, or emergency help

 Medical instabilityChest pain, pregnancy, infection, injury, deliriumImmediate medical referral

 Risk screening uses direct questions.
-Asking about suicide, overdose, violence, or withdrawal does not plant the idea.
-It helps the counselor decide whether the client can safely continue the interview, leave the office, or wait for the next appointment.
-Direct questions should be asked calmly and followed by specific action when risk is present.
+Asking about suicide, overdose, violence, or withdrawal does not plant the idea; it lets the counselor decide whether the client can safely continue the interview, leave the office, or wait until the next appointment.
+Direct questions are asked calmly and followed by specific action when risk is present.

 Risk is also dynamic.
-A client may deny suicidal intent at first and later reveal hopelessness after talking about legal consequences.
-A client may appear sober but report heavy sedative use and falls.
-A client may come for alcohol assessment but also be exposed to violence at home.
-The counselor should reassess as new information appears.
+A client may deny suicidal intent at first and later reveal hopelessness after discussing legal consequences; may appear sober yet report heavy sedative use and falls; or may come for alcohol assessment while exposed to violence at home.
+The counselor reassesses as new information appears.

-The exam trap is being reassured by the client's calm presentation.
-Calm does not rule out overdose risk, withdrawal risk, or suicidal planning.
-Another trap is accepting a verbal safety promise as enough when the stem describes plan, intent, means, severe withdrawal, or medical red flags.
+• Accepting a verbal safety promise when the stem describes plan, intent, means, severe withdrawal, or medical red flags.
 The better answer follows crisis or medical protocol.

-Immediate needs do not erase engagement.
-The counselor can still use reflections, explain concern, ask permission when possible, and involve the client in planning.
-However, when safety requires action, the counselor should act within agency policy, supervision, law, and scope.
+Immediate needs do not erase engagement: the counselor can still reflect, explain concern, and involve the client in planning.
+But when safety requires action, the counselor acts within agency policy, supervision, law, and scope.
+On the ADC exam, choose responses that prioritize life-threatening or rapidly worsening conditions before routine instruments or distant goals.

 Test Your Knowledge